 A key benefit of this course is the opportunity to gain expert management knowledge that can be applied to a wider range of industrial sectors than just sport.

-You will have the opportunity to work with a sport organisation during a 30-hour internship as well as organising and marketing a local sport event with Active Stirling.
+You will have the opportunity to work with a sport organisation during an internship as well as organising and marketing a local sport event with Active Stirling.
 That experience will increase your employability for the job you aim for in the sport sector.